Promoting

 And Tracking America's Regression

-Below is a brief summary of three major consequences of the first year of the current Trump administration - developed through Gemini Pro 3.0 in early 2026.
-Updates will be added annually.
+Below is a small sample of early consequences of the current Trump administration - developed through Gemini Pro 3.1 in early 2026.
+When time and technology allow, this site will be upgraded to a comprehensive reference.

 2025 - A Heavy Dose of Chaos